orisai/exceptions/docs/README.md

 what should we except from class `Validation`?
 Exception name describes where is the problem but not what is the problem.
 It forces us to think about the name.
 What about `InvalidData`?
 Now source of the problem is obvious which makes the suffix superfluous.

-## PHPStan integration
+## Exceptions as part of the function signature

+One of the main reasons why [checked exceptions](#checked-exception) exist is they provide an easy way how to enforce user errors to be added into function signature.

+Enforcement is achieved via static analysis.
+Officially supported are [PHPStan exception rules](#phpstan-exception-rules) but other tools may support that as well.
+Only requirement is to configure thrown `CheckedException` to be either catched or added into method signature.

+This approach will not work in case code is not called directly and caller don't know which code will be executed.
+Usual cases where this happen are controller actions executed by router, events dispatched by event dispatcher or message handlers executed by message bus.
+In these cases the called code should never throw any exceptions unless they are part of the interface which is known by calling code.

+### PHPStan exception rules

-We use [phpstan-exception-rules](https://github.com/pepakriz/phpstan-exception-rules) to check all checked exceptions are properly handled.
+We use [PHPStan](https://phpstan.org) with [phpstan-exception-rules](https://github.com/pepakriz/phpstan-exception-rules) to check all checked exceptions are properly handled.

-Install package and add following configuration:
+Install package and add following configuration to your `phpstan.neon`:

 ```yaml
 parameters: